MikaelWe/Land_cover_classification/README.md

 You could try to find the perfect algorithm that will test thousand of conditions : What are the differences between an industrial and a residential area ?

 From which distance between houses you can consider that this is residencial ?
 How the computer will now if this is a road or a river ?
 The color, distance, width ?
-Difficult to find these values to describe all the differences.
+Difficult to find the values that will describe all the differences.

 And what happens if your boss give you "classical" images instead of satellite images.
 A pasture photo has nothing to do with the one taken by a satellite...You spent X months working on the perfect algorithm for nothing...